-In the interests of privacy, and uniformity, all are nameless as to respondents.
-They are verbatim, though I relied on the Chicago manual of style and corrected any obvious typos or misspellings.
-I have, occasionally, added commas to prevent misunderstandings.
+In the interests of privacy, all are nameless.
+They are mostly verbatim.
 Throughout, to avoid being tedious I have left off quotation marks.

 To jump directly to any one subject, click on the sub-titles directly below.
 To return to this list, click your browsers back button.
 Here are the sub-titles:

 “ (as to all hereafter.
 Ed.)
 I can honestly say that the time spent at the Wood’s Home was probably the best four years of my childhood.
 It was like having 100 brothers and sisters.